survivorbat/go-bumpy/README.md

 ## 🔭 Plans

-Add option for auto pushing the new tag to the remote.
+- Add option for auto pushing the new tag to the remote.
+- New tag to stdout